What You Need To Know About Stem Cells

 Animal stem cell products can be very dangerous and should not be used.
 Their potential of contamination, infection and allergic reactions is generally high.
 Always check with the appropriate legal authority in advance.
 All products that are not clearly and transparently explained should be considered questionable.
 For all allogenic therapies, ask explicitly about the donors and donor testing, i.e. what the donors were tested for.

-We do not Recommend SVF - Stromal Vascular Fraction!
+Why We Do Not Offer SVF - Stromal Vascular Fraction

 The stromal vascular fraction (SVF) is a product we do not offer.
 It is obtained from adipose tissue in an isolation procedure lasting approximately 2 hours and contains only a few stem cells.
 Due to the manual, open isolation process, contamination may occur.
 Since SVF is applied immediately after isolation, sufficient quality control cannot be performed to detect the potential contamination.

-BMC, on the other hand, is isolated in a closed system which is muss less prone to contamination and is much faster.
-MSC or MSC secretome generated from SVF cells are cultured, which gives the time to perform in-process quality control.
-The secretome is frozen after production which allows for the highest safety quality control as the end product is analyzed.
+BMC, by contrast, is isolated in a closed system, which reduces the opportunity for contamination during processing.
+MSC or MSC secretome generated from SVF cells are cultured, which allows time for in-process quality control.
+The secretome is frozen after production, so the end product itself can be analysed before it is released.

 Contraindications